Ravernstal/gof2-bin-info/ships.md

 | 4 | Integer | Equipment slot count | |
 | 4 | Integer | Handling | |

-In versions of the game which have both the Valkyrie and Supernova DLCs, there are 64 ships defined in this file.
-Ship names can be found in the lang files starting at index 913.
+## Notes

-The ships with IDs 13, 14, and 15 are the Vossk freighter, Terran battlecruiser, and Nivelian freighter respectively.
+* The ships with IDs 13, 14, and 15 are the Vossk freighter, Terran battlecruiser, and Nivelian freighter respectively.
-All three have the exact same stats according to the file.
+* All three of these have the exact same stats according to the file.
-In order to play as these ships, new entries will need to be added to [weapons*.bin](weapons.md).
+* In order to play as these ships, new entries need to be added to [weapons*.bin](weapons.md).
+* Ship names can be found in the lang files starting at index 913.
+* There are 64 ships defined in this file.
-This file is big-endian.
+* This file is big-endian.